b0o/arch-lwc/README.md

     -C CMD          Like -c, but run CMD as the root user root. -C CMDs are run before -c CMDs.

+    -k              Keep the container running after all CMDs have been executed.

 COMMAND exec
   Usage: arch-lwc exec [OPT...]
 CONTAINER [CMD] [ARG...]